ConnerShelton/ConnerShelton.github.io/README.md

 # ConnerShelton.github.io
-This is the official web page for my portfolio.
+This is the one page website for my portfolio.